Deepan-Karmakar/p5.js-tutorial/Beyond-the-canvas.md

   // code when you load the sketch in your browser. canvas.position(300, 50);
   canvas.class("lemon");
 }

 function draw() {
   // These commands are applied to the graphics canvas as normal. background(220, 180, 200);
   ellipse(width/2, height/2, 100, 100);
   ellipse(width/4, height/2, 50, 50);
 }
 ```

+There is one important distinction between working with elements on an element level, vs calling methods like `rect()` or `fill()` to draw directly into the canvas.
+When drawing in canvas while the loop is running, you typically need to redraw everything in the scene every frame.
+For example, if you want a rectangle to continue to appear on the screen, you include the command `rect()` in draw, which redraws this rectangle many times per second.

+However, when you are working with elements, they hold a static state that you can change at any time by calling one of their methods.
+In the example above, the canvas is positioned at (300, 50) relative to the upper left corner.
+This method is called only once in setup, after that it stays in position and does not need to be reset every frame.

 ### Using parent()